 Let’s close our eyes and pretend it’s not a muggy, September day in the midst of back to school routines and final trips to the beach.
 Instead, the room you’re in is filled with festive decorations, there are messy, but not too messy kids crafts at the ready, hot food is about to be served and holiday music is playing softly in the background.
 The Atkinson Family Practice holiday party is something the staff looks forward to every year and it rarely disappoints; it’s easy to see why.
-Kim Rose is the obvious candidate to take on the job of event planner in our office and that’s due to the well known fact that she can do almost anything she puts her mind to.
+Kim Rose is the obvious candidate to take on the job of event planner in our office and that’s due to the well-known fact that she can do almost anything she puts her mind to.
 Kim is a scanner, intern trainer, party planner, front desk receptionist, office child care provider, and one of our practice’s biggest cheerleaders- all in one.
 Skim off all these extra qualifications and responsibilities and you come down to her official job title: TMS Coordinator.
+She was made for this role.
+As soon as we had read her resume, which was filled with such detail and flawless English that we initially thought it had been written by a company like ARC Resumes in Boston, we just knew that she was the ideal person to join our team.
 Only, it’s impossible to explain Kim’s crucial role at AFP without mentioning all the other hats she wears around the office.
 Her co-workers depend on her, her patients rave about her and her boss says she dreads the day she ever leaves for another position.

-When it comes to work behind the scenes, Nora could not be more pleased with their dynamic.”She knows how disorganized I can be… she knows the rhythm, she knows when to check in or prompt me.
-There is a mutual respect and mutual admiration to each other’s strengths.”
+When it comes to working behind the scenes, Nora could not be more pleased with their dynamic.”She knows how disorganized I can be… she knows the rhythm, she knows when to check-in or prompt me.
+There is mutual respect and mutual admiration for each other’s strengths.”